Thomas N. E. Greville: Biography/Career

 Greville was born in New York on December 27, 1910, and died in 1998.
 Following receipt of a B.A. degree from the University of the South (Sewanee, Tennessee) in 1930, and a M.A. degree in 1932, he received a Ph.D. from the University of Michigan in 1933.
-His Ph.D. thesis concerned Invariance of the Property of Admissiblitiy Under Certain General Types of Transformations.
+His Ph.D. thesis concerned Invariance of the Property of Admissibility Under Certain General Types of Transformations.
 Thereafter Greville worked as actuarial assistant in the company Acacia Mutual Life Insurance (1933–37); instructor in mathematics at the University of Michigan (1937–40); actuarial mathematician in the U.S. Bureau of the Census (1940–46); chief of the Actuarial Analysis section of the National Office of Vital Statistics (1946–52); statistical consultant to the U.S. Operations Mission to Brazil (1952–54); assistant chief actuary, U.S. Social Security Administration (1954–58); chief mathematician in the Office of the Quartermaster General (1958–61); vice-president of the S.A.
 Millar Company, Washington, D.C.
 (1961–62); and visiting professor within the Mathematics Research Center of the U.S. Army in 1962.
 From 1963 to 1985, he worked as a mathematics Professor at the Mathematics Research Center at the University of Wisconsin–Madison.

 Greville was a member of the American Mathematical Society; the Society for Industrial and Applied Mathematics; the Society of Actuaries; the Institute of Mathematical Statistics; the American Statistical Association; and the Parapsychological Association.
 He served as editor of the Journal of the Society for Industrial and Applied Mathematics, and as statistical editor for the Journal of Parapsychology.

 In 1960 he was elected as a Fellow of the American Statistical Association.

 He lived in Charlottesville, Virginia, US.